zokradonh/kopano-docker/architecture.md

 ## kopano_gateway

-- provides Pop3 and Imap access for users
+- provides Pop3 and IMAP access for users

 ## kopano_ical

-- provides ical and CalDAV access for users (will be replaced with kdav in the future)
+- provides iCAL and CalDAV access for users (will be replaced with KDav in the future)

 ## kopano_monitor

-- monitors mailbox usage and sends quota mails
+- monitors mailbox usage and sends quota mails (by directly delivering a mail into the users inbox)

 ## kopano_search